 Neither Congress nor USEPA has specifically defined the term “maximum extent practicable.”
 Rather, the MEP standard is an ever evolving, flexible and advancing concept, which considers technical and economic feasibility.
 As knowledge and technology regarding controlling stormwater runoff continue to evolve, so must the actions that are taken to comply with the standard.
-Congress established this flexible MEP standard so that administrative bodies would have “the tools to meet the fundamental goals of the Clean Water Act in the context of storm water pollution.”
+Congress established this flexible MEP standard so that administrative bodies would have “the tools to meet the fundamental goals of the Clean Water Act in the context of storm water pollution.”(Building Industry Ass’n of San Diego County v.
+State Water Resources Control Board (2004) 124 Cal.App.4th 866, 884.)
 This standard was designed to allow permit writers flexibility to tailor permits to the site-specific nature of MS4s and to use a combination of pollution controls that may be different in different permits.
 (In re City of Irving, Texas, Municipal Storm Sewer System (July 16, 2001) 10 E.A.D.
 111 (E.P.A.), *6.)

 The MEP standard is also expected to evolve in light of programmatic improvements, new source control initiatives, and technological advances that serve to improve the overall effectiveness of stormwater management programs in reducing pollutant loading to receiving waters.
 USEPA’s clear intent is for stormwater management programs to evolve based on changing conditions from program development and implementation and corresponding improvements in water quality.
 (See, 55 Fed.
 Reg.
 47990, 48052 [“EPA anticipates that storm water management programs will evolve and mature over time.”]; 64 Fed.
 Reg.
 68722, 68754; Dec.
 8, 1999 [“EPA envisions application of the MEP standard as an iterative process.”]; Interim Permitting Approach for Water Quality-Based Effluent Limitations in Stormwater Permits (Sept.
-1, 1996) [“The interim permitting approach uses BMPs in first round storm water permits, and expanded or better-tailored BMPs in subsequent permits, where necessary, to provide for the attainment of water quality standards.”]; Revisions to the November 22, 2002 Memorandum “Establishing Total Maximum Daily Load (TMDL) Waste Load Allocations (WLAs) for Storm Water Sources and NPDES Permit Requirements Based on Las” (Nov.
+1, 1996) [“The interim permitting approach uses BMPs in first round storm water permits, and expanded or better-tailored BMPs in subsequent permits, where necessary, to provide for the attainment of water quality standards.”]; Revisions to the November 22, 2002 Memorandum “Establishing Total Maximum Daily Load (TMDL) Waste Load Allocations (WLAs) for Storm Water Sources and NPDES Permit Requirements Based on WLAs” (Nov.
 26, 2014) [“In subsequent stormwater permit terms, if the BMPs used during prior years were shown to be inadequate to meet the requirements of the Clean Water Act (CWA), including attainment of applicable water quality standards, the permit would need to contain more specific conditions or limitations.”].)
+USEPA recognizes that BMPs may be “implemented during the permit term to reflect reasonable further progress towards meeting the applicable water quality standard (WQS).”
+(Nov.
+24, 2014 EPA Memo at p.
+3.)